 4. The oxygen enters the cells of the muscles that have been restricted and allows them to be fed (finally!….restricted tissue and “knots” have poor blood supply and are painful because of their lack of mobility and flexibility).

 5. The muscle responds to this new oxygen infusion with an involuntary twitch response.
 The muscle fibers have been “set free” and will now move with ease and an immediate physical change occurs both to the touch and to the feel of the tissue.
 The patient often is aware of this and their physical pain diminishes and their control over the muscle increases.
 It is a quite extraordinary phenomenon!

 This type of therapy is based off of the clinical findings of Dr. Janet Travell, author of “Myofascial Pain Referral Patterns”.
 Dr. Travell performed extensive research on how fascia (the intricate fabric of connective tissue) creates specific patterns of pain and when needled correctly at very specific areas, can disengage the muscle and remediate pain immediately.

 Bianca taught a course called “Myology”, the Art of Manipulating Fascial Restrictions, at TriState College of Acupuncture (TSCA) in NYC for 5 years where she was known by her students as the “queen of fascia”.

 It can effectively treat any and all pain related complaints due to muscle, connective tissue and fascial restrictions.

-Bianca, Jodie and Jennifer use Trigger Point Dry Needling as part of their comprehensive treatment called The Sundala Method™.
+Bianca uses Trigger Point Dry Needling as part of her comprehensive treatment called The Sundala Method™.